PvdBerg1998/PNet/README.md

   - Optimized
   - Universal logging using [SLF4J](https://www.slf4j.org/)

+# Download
+The latest packages are available [here](https://github.com/PvdBerg1998/PNet/tree/master/out/artifacts).

+# How to use

 ## Packets
 All data is sent using a `Packet`.
 These Packets are immutable and contain the following fields:
 1. PacketType (Request or Reply)